Bear Lake Loop

-Since this is a nature trail, the park recommends hiking the loop in a counter-clockwise direction in order to follow along with an interpretative guide, published by the Rocky Mountain Nature Association.
+Since this is a nature trail the park recommends hiking the loop in a counter-clockwise direction in order to follow along with an interpretative guide, published by the Rocky Mountain Conservancy.
 I highly recommend picking-up a copy of this small booklet, which can be purchased at the trailhead.
 It provides natural, geological and historical information for the 30 marked spots along the route.

 I also recommend starting your hike first thing in the morning, especially if you wish to avoid the crowds at this extremely popular destination.
 Starting early will also provide you with an opportunity to possibly go home with some great photos of Hallett Peak and Longs Peak reflecting off the lake during calm weather.

 The hike begins just beyond the Bear Lake Ranger Station.
 As the trail circles around the subalpine lake it passes through a forest of spruce, fir, lodgepole pine and aspen.